 Mack is a Florida native, growing up in a Christian home, active members of the McIlwain Memorial Presbyterian Church in Pensacola.
 Chaplain Griffith graduated from Pensacola Christian High School, and received a Bachelor of Science degree from Florida State University in 1972.
 Upon graduation from college Chaplain Griffith worked in the office of the Court Administrator of the Florida Supreme Court.
 He then served as the Deputy Court Administrator of the 10th Judicial Circuit of Florida.
 He earned a Master of Divinity degree from Reformed Theological Seminary in 1979.
 He is a graduate of the Army Chaplain Officer Basic Course, the Air Force Officer Orientation Course, the Air Force Chaplain Basic Course, the Army Chaplain Captain Career Course, Command and General Staff College, Chaplain Lieutenant Colonel Course and the Chaplain Colonel Course.
 Chaplain Griffith was promoted to the rank of Colonel March 2007.

-Chaplain Griffith has been married to his wife Chris for 45 years, they have two daughters, Catherine and Bethany, and three granddaughters, Mary Blake, Anna and Ruthie.
-Catherine is a pediatric nurse at Children’s Hospital in Birmingham Alabama and is married to Gary Noah a firefighter and paramedic.
+Chaplain Griffith has been married to his wife Chris for 48 years and they have two daughters, Catherine, and Bethany, and three granddaughters, Mary Blake, Anna, Ruthie and one grandson, Patterson.
+Catherine is a pediatric nurse in Birmingham Alabama and is married to Gary Noah a firefighter and paramedic.
 They are active members of Oak Mountain PCA where Gary serves as a deacon.
 Bethany formerly served with Campus Outreach in South Carolina and then served as the Director of the Westside Children’s Ministry at Redeemer Presbyterian Church (PCA) in New York City and then as the Children’s Director at Oak Mountain Presbyterian in Birmingham.
-Bethany is now married to Dustin Belue who is a student at RTS Atlanta and is interning at Perimeter Church (PCA).
-Bethany is currently serving on staff with the Committee on Discipleship Ministries PCA.
+She is currently serving on staff with the Committee on Discipleship Ministries of the PCA and is married to Dustin Belue, a graduate of RTS Atlanta and is serving as the Assistant Pastor of Grace Community PCA in Mobile Alabama.